Resiliency: The Skill That Educators Are Begging Us To Teach Our Children

 In psychology, resilience refers to an individual’s capacity to adapt positively in the face of adversity, stress, or trauma.
 It's not about avoiding hardship but about facing it and still moving forward.
 Researchers like Masten (2001) describe resilience as “ordinary magic”, a common yet critical process that allows people to develop competence despite challenges.

-This means kids aren’t just “born tough.”
+This means kids aren’t just born “tough.”
 They learn to be.
-And if we want them to be successful, emotionally regulated, and capable adults, we need to teach them how to handle the small, hard things now… like waiting their turn or not getting a toy at the store.
+And if we want them to be successful, emotionally regulated, and capable adults, we need to teach them how to handle the small, hard things now… like waiting their turn or not getting a toy they really want at the store.

 Why It Matters More Than Ever